johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 current "state" of a SIG(0) key.
 This enables the child to become aware of any issue with the SIG(0) key currently being used in advance, and then address and resolve the problem.
-Additionally, the KeyState EDNS(0) Option enables both child and parent to inform the other party about their policy requirements for bootstrapping SIG(0) keys.
+Additionally, the KeyState EDNS(0) Option enables the child to detect and resolve key synchronization issues before they cause operational failures.

 ## Trusting SIG(0) Signed DNS Messages Between Child and Parent